BioNomad/tuftsTutorials/docs/hpc-user-guide/navigate-to-cluster.md

     [your_utln@login-prod-02 ~]
     ```

-!!! danger ""
+!!! danger "Warning "

 While on a login node please do not run any programs.
 For this you will need to get compute resources.
 See the following to get compute resources:

-    [Compute Resources :octicons-info-16:](./compute-resources.md){:target="_blank" rel="noopener" .md-button .md-button--primary }
+!!! info [Compute Resources](./compute-resources.md){:target="_blank" rel="noopener"}